The 8 biggest pain points for HR when building a mental well being culture

 Some service providers already have also such measuring tools built-in, the easiest is to choose these.
 If the tools are not built in, one can also use pulse surveys and just an external consultant to run such evidence employee surveys once in a while.

-4. Balancing Confidentiality and Support
+4. Balancing confidentiality and support

 Creating a safe space for staff to feel secure enough to open up all the while being able to ensure confidentiality and support is a difficult equilibrium to reach for HR staff that is not always trained to handle mental health challenges.
 That is why while training is essential, having clear policies to protect confidentiality and compliance with legal requirement is equally important.